The Malt House

 - 20 minutes from the M48 Severn Bridge

 This amazing jewel of a house, situated in pretty, peaceful Brockweir village, is a superb place for romantic escapes, honeymoons, holidays for small families, or for investigating the sights of the lyrically beautiful Wye Valley.
 Grade 2*-listed, it is filled with fascinating historical detail – an Elizabethan door, a stone spiral staircase, a secret doorway and much more - as well as some beautifully designed modern features.
 But above all, it is a great place to stay: warm, cosy, romantic in the winter, with a top spec wood burner in the enormous fireplace; and cool in the summer, with a lovely raised garden to make the most of sunny days and far-reaching views.
-The house sleeps 2 to 4 (plus an infant and a good dog) in a master bedroom with a king-size bed (and its own wood burner), and a twin bedroom (which can also be turned into a king-size by linking the beds together).
+The house sleeps 2 to 4 (plus an infant and a good dog) in a master bedroom with a king-size bed (and its own wood burner), and a twin bedroom.

 Downstairs, the front door leads into the sitting-room with its huge fireplace, wonderful wood burner and comfortable, cosy furniture.
 Swags of hops decorate the big oak beams, candles add atmosphere and gentle light, and a stone spiral acts as a secondary staircase up to the first floor.
 A big heavy Elizabethan door leads into the dining-room, which was once an outside courtyard.
 Here a contemporary open-tread oak staircase is interlaced with the old exterior stone one, splicing neatly into it at the top.
 Above the staircase, a vaulted wooden ceiling with roof light creates the sense of a French or Italian Renaissance covered courtyard, but with a warm modern feel.
 At the back of the house, the lovely kitchen has a breakfast table and a door leading outside – well-positioned for taking meals out into the garden or for chopping vegetables in the sunshine.